 He closed his eyes and caressed the tattoo on his neck, the mark of his order, a tree of life with an eye in the center.
 He liked to feel the raised skin, the scars that had formed under the ink and burn scars.
 Most adherents of the Children of Gaia chose a simple armband or an inscription on their EnViro suit exterior, but for Roderick, only the mix of blood and fire and ink could mark his tribute and his loyalty.
 He was hers.

 He felt the fresh air on his face and took a deep breath, knowing full well that he wouldn’t be able to keep his helmet off for long.
 The methane would trickle into his lungs with each breath.
 Fresh air, as rotten as it smelled, was a luxury.
-But, it had been a long day, and a little non-filtered air wouldn’t kill him at least it wasn’t anything that an alcove couldn’t heal.
+But, it had been a long day, and a little non-filtered air wouldn’t kill him.
+At least, it wasn’t anything that an alcove couldn’t heal.

 He reached up to wipe the sweat from his brow.
-Already beads of moisture gathered in the crevices of his pockmarked face and shimmered in the dying light.
-His light brown eyes reflected the play of colors on the hard rocky earth and the swiftly changing sky.
+Already, beads of moisture gathered in the crevices of his pockmarked face and shimmered in the dying light.
+His light brown eyes reflected the play of colors on the hard, rocky earth and the swiftly changing sky.

-Pain sprang up his right arm like a horse bucking its mount and his square features tightened as he gritted his teeth.
+Pain sprang up his right arm like a horse bucking its mount, and his square features tightened as he gritted his teeth.
 Roderick looked down the length of his right arm and remembered.
-He shuttered.
+He shuddered.
 Truth had a funny way of reminding you where you stand.
 It would take a long time to get used to a missing limb.
 The bloody stump of where his right hand been was now a symbol of his haste.
 He turned and gazed at the wreckage of his Dugger vehicle behind him.
 The City and the Dugger had shared the same fate.

 With great pain, he poked the damaged arm out through the metallic hole of the suit where his armored glove had been.
-He had managed to tie the pliable, clothe-like underlayer in a knot to slow any leak of his air.
+He had managed to tie the pliable, cloth-like underlayer in a knot to slow any leak of his air.
 He used his teeth as a second hand.
 After several frustrating moments, the knot came loose.
 He unwrapped the gauze and examined the wound.
 It was already stinking.
 He was fortunate that his suit had maintained his temperature and filtered air as well as it had.
 He would need to cauterize the wound, and quickly.
 If the toxins from the air entered his blood… well, he had better not let it come to that.

 Silence slid into his ears.
 All noise evaporated.
-A high pitch ringing emerged in the vacancy.
+A high-pitched ringing emerged in the vacancy.
 Fresh fire burst forth from the remains of Langeles.
 Even from twenty-six kilometers out, he had temporarily lost his hearing.
 Roderick shielded his eyes from the blinding white light that erupted from the city like a second sun.
 No, not like a second sun, it was a second sun.
 For a brief moment, it was a star, a universe, created by the rupture of fusion and then winked out.
 His fingers pawed a solitary rock with his left hand for balance, feeling his feet giving way.
 His legs were so tired.